mages/PSRWP/PSRWP.md

 ![Accident/payment year triangle](figures/AccidentPayment1.png)

-Figure 5 -12 presents the same heat maps for data set 2 where there is an unmodelled payment year trend.
+Figure [Heat maps for data set 2 (payment year trend not modelled)](#Heat maps for data set 2 (payment year trend not modelled)) presents the same heat maps for data set 2 where there is an unmodelled payment year trend.
 There are systematic patterns visible in both triangles – early and late payment years tend to have higher actual values greater than fitted values, while mid-term payment years tend to have higher fitted values.

 For data set 2, we already know from the residual and one-way summary plots of actual vs fitted that there are unmodelled payment year trends so in this case the heat map may not add new information.
 However, heat maps are particularly useful at identifying interactions.
 For example, a payment pattern change impacting some accident years but not others would generate a systematic pattern in a heat map.
 Taylor and McGuire [[TM15](#TM15)] contains an example of using a heat map to identify and suitably model an interaction in an ODP model.